This post may contain affiliate links. Please read our disclosure policy.

 - 3 tablespoons butter

-- 1 1/4 cup yellow onions, diced
+- 1¼ cup yellow onions diced

-- 1/2 cup carrots, diced
+- ½ cup carrots diced

-- 1/2 cup celery, diced
+- ½ cup celery diced

-- 4 teaspoons garlic, minced
+- 4 teaspoons garlic minced

-- 1 jalapeńo, diced (remove seeds/ribs before to control spice)
+- 1 jalapeńo diced, remove seeds/ribs before to control spice

-- 3/4 lb. yukon gold potatoes, diced
+- ¾ lb. yukon gold potatoes diced

-- 4 cups low sodium vegetable or chicken broth
+- 4 cups chicken broth low sodium, vegetable broth works too

 - 1 bay leaf

-- 1/4 teaspoon dried thyme
+- ¼ teaspoon dried thyme

-- 1 large zucchini, diced
+- 1 large zucchini diced

-- 2 1/2 cups corn kernels (fresh or frozen)
+- 2½ cups corn kernels fresh or frozen

 - 1 cup half and half or heavy cream

-- fresh parsley, for garnish
+- fresh parsley black pepper, and bacon bits, for garnish

 Instructions

-- In a large dutch oven, heat the butter over medium high heat.
+- SAUTE: In a large dutch oven, heat the butter over medium high heat.
 Add the onions, carrots, and celery and cook for 4-5 minutes or until the vegetables soften.
 Add the garlic, jalapenos, and potatoes and cook for 3-4 minutes, stirring so the veggies don't stick to the pot.

-- Add the broth, bay leaf, and thyme, bring to a boil.
-Cover, lower the heat and let simmer for 8-10 minutes or until the potatoes are half way cooked.
-Add the zucchini and corn kernels and continue to cook for an additional 5-7 minutes or until the potatoes are cooked through.
+- ADD: the zucchini and corn kernels and continue to cook for an additional 5-7 minutes or until the potatoes are cooked through.
 You can check the doneness by gently piercing with the tip of a knife.

-- Remove the bay leaf, transfer 2 cups or more (see notes) into a food processor and process until smooth.
-Pour the blended mixture back into the pot.
-Heat the soup over medium high heat, add the half and half and let come to a gentle simmer.
-Serve topped with fresh parsley and smoked paprika if desired.
+- SERVE: Heat the soup over medium high heat, add the half and half and let come to a gentle simmer.
+Serve topped with fresh parsley, black pepper bacon bits, and smoked paprika if desired.

 Notes